syedmohsin09/syedmohsin-demo/README.md

 # syedmohsin-demo
-this is a demo git repository
+this is a demo git repository.
+Author - syed mohsin